Our contribution to UK healthcare

 Teva works with NHS organisations at national, regional and local level, focussing on improving patient outcomes by implementing developments in healthcare delivery.

-We pride ourselves on taking our relationship with the NHS beyond the transactional into a more consultative and problem-solving partnership to help deliver better care in areas of mutual interest.
+We pride ourselves on taking our relationship with the NHS beyond the transactional into a more consultative and problem-solving partnership to help deliver better care.

 Toggle